Who Can Apply to Middle School?

 Middle School Resources

 - NYC Middle School Directory.
 Explore schools and programs in your district.
-Learn about middle school admissions, admissions methods and priorities for specific middle schools, and the programs listed on your child’s application:
+Learn about middle school admissions, including admissions methods and priorities for specific middle schools.

 - Alternative Middle Schools.
 Learn about programs for students older than 13 who have not yet completed eighth grade: